HOST-SAG/sag-webmethods-stats-parser/README.md

-# SoftwareAG webMethods Stats log parser and plot graph for multiple stats*.log and zip files in the folder
+# SoftwareAG webMethods Stats log parser and plot graph for multiple stats*.log or stats*.csv and zip files in the given folder

 Note: (old format with hexadecimal data use **MultiFileHexDataGraph**) or (new format with decimal data use **MultiFileHexDataGraphCSV**)